carnivuth/TIL/pages/PROXMOX_HOOKS.md

 - vmid is the id of the container/vm
 - phase is a string that refers the lifecicle hook, can have 4 values: `pre-start post-start pre-stop post-stop`

-they must reside under `/var/lib/vz/snippets/`
+they must reside under `/var/lib/vz/snippets/` and be executable, shbang is also needed to run with the correct interpreter

 template for a bash hook: